Structure

 Appointed 2 September 2014

 Alastair is Chair of the AustralAsia Railway Corporation, Chair of the Racing Commission (NT), and Chief Executive Officer of the Darwin Waterfront Corporation.
-He is also the Northern Territory Government representative on the Joint Management Board for Kakadu National Park.
 Alastair also provides specialist consulting services.

 Alastair was born and educated in Darwin and has more than 35 years of public sector experience in the Northern Territory, most of it at the Northern Territory Department of the Attorney General and Justice and its predecessors.
 In the period 2013 to 2017, Alastair held a number of Chief Executive Officer roles for Northern Territory Government agencies.